sylvchev/dataset-ssvep-led/README.md

 ## Introduction

-This dataset gathers SSVEP-based BCI recordings of 5 subjects focusing on 3 groups of LED blinking at differents frequencies.
+This dataset gathers SSVEP-based BCI recordings of 4 subjects focusing on 3 groups of LED blinking at differents frequencies (see update section).

 ## Related publications: